COP29 Bulletin Day 6: Climate march tamed and gender talks gridlocked

 The same thing happened the year before, at COP27 in the Egyptian resort of Sharm el-Sheikh.
 And this COP in Baku marks the third where demonstrations are being held inside the venue due to the summit being hosted by an authoritarian government.

-Climate Home understands that singing and chanting is not allowed close to negotiating rooms inside the COP venue, which is managed by the United Nations, in order not to disturb the discussions happening inside.
+Climate Home understands that singing and chanting is not allowed close to negotiating rooms inside the COP venue, which is managed by the United Nations, in order not to disturb the discussions.
 That is one of the UNFCCC and UN Department of Security and Safety rules – as well as not naming any countries or using flags.

-Campaigners said they were informed by the UNFCCC team that the layout of this COP made it difficult to hold a march, leaving only the option of walking through the stadium in which it’s located, which they refused as it would have limited the visibility of their action.
+Campaigners said they were informed by the UNFCCC team that the layout of this COP made it difficult to hold a march, leaving only the option of walking through the stadium where it’s located – which they refused as it would have limited the visibility of their action.
 The corridors between halls are tight and a march could have blocked the passage of people.

 But being cooped up inside a plenary room wasn’t ideal either.
-Eduardo Giesen, Latam coordinator of the Global Campaign to Demand Climate Justice (DCJ), said it was like “talking between ourselves”.
+Eduardo Giesen, Latin America coordinator of the Global Campaign to Demand Climate Justice (DCJ), said it was like “talking between ourselves”.

 Once outside, the hundreds of participating protestors held up banners calling for increases in climate finance, a fair transition away from fossil fuels, gender justice, peace and more.